thutasann/dotnet-nextjs-stock-app/README.md

 # Dotnet-Core Nextjs Stock Market FullStack App

-This is the Stock Market Social Media Platform FullStack App with DotnetCore and Nextjs.

-This app will be mainly focused on the `dotnet` backend.
+This is the Stock Market Social Media Platform FullStack App with DotnetCore and Nextjs and This app will be mainly focused on the `dotnet` backend.

 ## Tech Stacks